CHARLOTTE, N.C. — It's been more than five years since an Appalachian State University sophomore vanished from campus.

-Still, with no body and no sign of Roberts, his family just needs to know.
+Still, with no sign of Roberts, his family just wants to know what happened.

-"You would think after this time, one way or the other, something would have turned up," his dad said.
+"You would think after this time, one way or the other, something would have turned up," his dad said back in 2019.
 "He was a very special person to us, and we miss him and love him tremendously."